MinhThong14/MIT-6.5840-Distributed-System/README.md

 >This is a repository storing my study in a graduate course in Distributed System, MIT 6.5840 Spring 2023.

 There are 4 labs in the course in which the core logic are provided and I need to implement the rest.
 The labs require me to have a fully understanding of course material including lectures and papers.
-There would be notes and documentation showing my works for each lab.
+There would be notes and documentations showing my works for each lab.

 You can find the course and labs description [Here](https://pdos.csail.mit.edu/6.824/index.html)